Graphs with Many Hamiltonian Paths: Introduction

-In Section \ref{sec: highly pair strung graphs} we consider non-hamiltonian paths which are nevertheless highly pair strung; in particular, we let $r_G$ denote the fraction of pairs of vertices of $G$ which are connected by a hamiltonian path, so that in a graph $G$ with order $n$, We describe a construction that produces families of graphs for which $r_G$ approaches $\frac{k-1}{k}$.
+We first show that there exists a family of non-hamiltonian graphs $\mathcal{G}$ for which $\sup_{G \in \mathcal{G}}\{r_G\} = 1$.
+We then investigate possible values of $r_G$; we describe an explicit construction that produces families of graphs for which $r_G$ approaches $\frac{k-1}{k}$.
 This construction depends on finding a collection of edges in a non-hamiltonian graph for which every edge is connected by a hamiltonian path containing the other edges.
 We call such edge sets \textit{H-path connected} (see Definition \ref{def:Hpathconnected}, Theorem \ref{thm: highly pair strung family}).
-We use this construction to show that there are families of graphs $G_k$ for which $r_{G_k}$ approaches $4/5$ and $6/7$.
-Finding non-Hamiltonian graphs with large H-path connected edge sets is challenging; such a graph must contain many (large) cycles and Hamiltonian paths, but no Hamiltonian circuits.
-Nevertheless, we predict that there exist graphs with arbitrarily large such sets.
-Finding these graphs would prove the following conjecture.